dotnet/AspNetCore.Docs/aspnetcore/blazor/forms/validation.md

 * The server API includes both the built-in framework data annotations validation and custom validation logic supplied by the developer.
 If validation passes on the server, process the form and send back a success status code ([`200 - OK`](https://developer.mozilla.org/docs/Web/HTTP/Status/200)).
 If validation fails, return a failure status code ([`400 - Bad Request`](https://developer.mozilla.org/docs/Web/HTTP/Status/400)) and the field validation errors.
 * Either disable the form on success or display the errors.

-[Basic validation](#basic-validation) is useful in cases where the form's model is defined within the component hosting the form, either as members directly on the component or in a subclass.
+Basic validation is useful in cases where the form's model is defined within the component hosting the form, either as members directly on the component or in a subclass.
 Use of a validator component is recommended where an independent model class is used across several components.

 The following example is based on:

 * A hosted Blazor WebAssembly [solution](xref:blazor/tooling#visual-studio-solution-file-sln) created from the [Blazor WebAssembly project template](xref:blazor/project-structure).
 The approach is supported for any of the secure hosted Blazor solutions described in the [hosted Blazor WebAssembly security documentation](xref:blazor/security/webassembly/index#implementation-guidance).
-* The `Starship` model  (`Starship.cs`) of the [Example form](#example-form) section.
+* The `Starship` model  (`Starship.cs`) of the [Example form](xref:blazor/forms/input-components#example-form) section of the *Input components* article.
 * The `CustomValidation` component shown in the [Validator components](#validator-components) section.

 Place the `Starship` model (`Starship.cs`) into the solution's **`Shared`** project so that both the client and server apps can use the model.
 Add or update the namespace to match the namespace of the shared app (for example, `namespace BlazorSample.Shared`).
 Since the model requires data annotations, add the [`System.ComponentModel.Annotations`](https://www.nuget.org/packages/System.ComponentModel.Annotations) package to the **`Shared`** project.